-In the low-residency programs, the Extended Study Semester is an additional 12-credit semester beyond the four 15-or-16-credit semesters required for the MFA degree at VCFA.
+The Extended Study Semester is an additional 12-credit semester beyond the four semesters required for the MFA degree at VCFA.
 The Extended Study Semester gives students the opportunity to meet their goals for the degree, whether that be exploring areas that were not included in the first four semesters or completing an advanced aspect of that original study.